ComplexNetTSP/NET4255/README.md

 ## Challenge 18: Create a REST API endpoint instead of directly querying the database (1 pt)
 * Develop a new flask container which will handle the REST API GET request:
-  * Your endpoint should be in the form "http://xxxxx/api/v1/db?limit=10", which should return the 10 most recent elements inserted into the database.
+  * Your endpoint should be in the form "http://webdb.[your_namespace].net4255.luxbulb.org/api/db?limit=10", which should return the 10 most recent elements inserted into the database.
   * The REST API endpoint should be exposed to the Ingress controler at the following url: http://webdb.[your_namespace].net4255.luxbulb.org/api/

 ### References
 * [Building a rest API with flask](https://www.geeksforgeeks.org/python/python-build-a-rest-api-using-flask/)

 ## Challenge 19: Update your web server to use the REST API instead of the of database query (1 pt)
-* Update your website in order to make the
+* Modify your website so that the REST API request is made directly from a JavaScript function in your HTML, rather than from the Flask backend.

 ```html
 <HTML>